trident-project/trident/doc/source/testing.rst

 If the unit tests failed and some functionality no longer works, then it was a bad, and you'll want to change the code that caused the break.
-On the other hand, if the answer tests changed, and they did so because of an improvement to the code, then you'll simply want to go about :ref:`running-the-tests`.
+On the other hand, if the answer tests changed, and they did so because of an improvement to the code, then you'll simply want to go about :ref:`updating-the-test-results`.

 .. _updating-the-test-results: